jython/devguide/devcycle.rst

 Development Cycle
 =================

-.. warning:: At present, this is not much modified from the CPython base.
+.. warning:: At present, this includes all the material from the Jython guide, but predominantly describes the CPython process with CPython examples.
+   The process is the one Jython will move to: some applies already and the rest is important for us to get clear.
+   It's just that the examples are a bit incongruous for Jython.

-The responsibilities of a core developer shift based on what kind of branch of Python a developer is working on and what stage the branch is in.
+The responsibilities of a core developer shift based on what kind of branch of Jython a developer is working on and what stage the branch is in.

-To clarify terminology, Python uses a ``major.minor.micro`` nomenclature for production-ready releases.
-So for Python 3.1.2 final, that is a *major version* of 3, a *minor version* of 1, and a *micro version* of 2.
+To clarify terminology, Jython uses a ``major.minor.micro`` nomenclature for production-ready releases.
+So for Jython 3.1.2 final, that is a *major version* of 3, a *minor version* of 1, and a *micro version* of 2.

 * new *major versions* are exceptional; they only come when strongly